Quality Program Manager Visa Sponsorship Jobs in Ohio

 Which visa types are most common for quality program manager roles in Ohio?

-The H-1B is the most common visa for quality program managers in Ohio, as the role typically requires a bachelor's degree in engineering, operations, or a related field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for quality program managers in Ohio, as the role typically requires a bachelor's degree in engineering, operations, or a related field, meeting the specialty occupation standard.
 TN visas are an option for Canadian and Mexican nationals in qualifying engineering-adjacent roles.
 Some positions at research institutions or nonprofits may qualify for cap-exempt H-1B filings.

 Which cities in Ohio have the most quality program manager sponsorship jobs?